 Risk for Autoimmune Disease Increases with ACE Scores of 2

-For every increase in the ACE score of 1 point, risk for developing an autoimmune disease such as type 1 diabetes, lupus, rheumatoid arthritis and many, many others goes up by 20% (24)Dube, S.R., et al., Cumulative Childhood Stress and Autoimmune Diseases in Adults.
+For every increase in the ACE score of 1 point, risk for developing an autoimmune disease such as type 1 diabetes, lupus, rheumatoid arthritis and many others goes up by 20% (21)Dube, S.R., et al., Cumulative Childhood Stress and Autoimmune Diseases in Adults.
 Psychosom Med, 2009, 71(2) p.
 248; Full Text.
 An ACE score of only 2 or more increases the chances of being hospitalized for an autoimmune disease by 70 to 80%.
 Dube and Felitti et al found that:

 childhood stressful events may increase ADs (autoimmune diseases) independently as well as amplify the effect of other environmental factors, such as infections.

-ACE scores link to Behaviors & Psychological Health
+ACE Score, Behaviors & Psychological Health

 Difficult events make us want to keep the door closed to the past (28)Felitti video 10 minute presentation with assembly member Sandre Swanson on prisons and schools but when not resolved, the past influences the present and creates havoc in our lives – including very real, physiological and biological changes that are not about underlying personality or behavioral or psychological problems so commonly associated with our limited general understanding of trauma and PTSD.

 Old traumatic events tend to be unrecognized and dismissed by our culture.
 And they remain grossly underestimated in our medical health care system.
 The ACE studies give us the information we need to begin to take it seriously for ourselves and for our children.